-Everyone in the class will be expected to schedule a mock interview and resume review through the Office of Strengths and Vocation (OSV) which is tentatively set for on March 26 or 27.
+Everyone in the class will be expected to schedule a mock interview and resume review through the Office of Strengths and Vocation (OSV) which is tentatively set for on March 21.
 Details will be handed out in class.

 Senior Seminar Written and Oral Report: